oehf/ipf/commons/audit/src/site/markdown/index.md

 1. Construct your Audit Message by using one of the builder classes contained in the `org.openehealth.ipf.commons.audit.event` package.
-Note that the IHE modules (such as `ipf-commons-ihe-core` or `ipf-commons-ihe-xds`) inherit from some of these builders to create IHE ATNA-compliant Audit messages more easily.
+Note that the IHE modules (such as `ipf-commons-ihe-core` or `ipf-commons-ihe-xds`) inherit from some of these builders to create IHE-style ATNA-compliant Audit messages more easily.
 2. Call the `getMessage` or `getMessages` method to obtain the `AuditMessage` from the builder.
 3. Submit the Audit Message to the configured destination by calling